Consensys/doc.goquorum/docs/Reference/API-Methods.md

 #### Parameters

-`id`: *string* - the generated SHA3-512 hash of the encrypted payload from the Private Transaction Manager, in hex;
-this is seen in the transaction as the `input` field.
+`id`: *string* - the generated SHA3-512 hash of the encrypted payload from the Private Transaction Manager, in hex (This is seen in the transaction as the `input` field.)

 #### Returns